PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/README.md

 # 1. Install OS-Level Dependencies
 OS-level dependency install and setup only needs to be done once per machine.

+NOTE: All makefiles are designed to be run in an environment that supports `bash` or `zsh`.

 ## 1.1.
 Automated Dependency Setup:
 Prototype automated setup processes exist in the `GroundSoftware/setup` directory.
 Pick the appropriate script for your platform, make the script executable with `chmod +x ./setup/script_name.sh`, then run it with `./setup/script_name.sh`.
 Select parts of the process can also be run individually from the `GroundSoftware/setup/parts` directory.